picmi/help/docs/business/integrations/check-work-rights.md

 <explanation>

-## How PICMI works with CheckWorkerRights
+## How PICMI works with CheckWorkRights

-**PICMI** integrates with CheckWorkerRights to simplify work eligibility checks as part of your hiring process.
+**PICMI** integrates with CheckWorkRights to simplify work eligibility checks as part of your hiring process.
 Here's how:

 ## Integration options

-- **Manual integration**: For businesses verifying only visa holders, CheckWorkerRights integration in PICMI can be configured to require manual checks.
+- **Manual integration**: For businesses verifying only visa holders, CheckWorkRights integration in PICMI can be configured to require manual checks.
-- **Automatic integration**: When verifying both citizens and visa holders, PICMI can automatically send accepted applications to CheckWorkerRights for processing.
+- **Automatic integration**: When verifying both citizens and visa holders, PICMI can automatically send accepted applications to CheckWorkRights for processing.

 <prompt>

-PICMI recommends automatic integrations when using CheckWorkerRights but [billing](#how-checkworkerrights-CheckWorkerRights-works-around-billing) may affect your decision
+PICMI recommends automatic integrations when using CheckWorkRights but [billing](#how-checkworkerrights-CheckWorkRights-works-around-billing) may affect your decision

 </prompt>